horizontalsystems/blockchain-crypto-guides/guides/token_guides/compound.md

 Since May 2020, Compound has transitioned to community governance using its native COMP governance token.

-> COMP holders can make proposals and vote on decisions relating to how Compound should operate and developed.
+> COMP holders can make proposals and vote on decisions relating to how Compound should operate, which collateral assets should be supported, interest rates and so on.
->
-> What kind of collateral assets should Compound support, the value of interest rates and so on.

 There is a total supply of 10 million COMP tokens: